AdobeDocs/analytics.fr-FR/help/analyze/analysis-workspace/visualizations/c-flow/creating-flow-report.md

 Les tracés dans le diagramme sont proportionnels.
 Les tracés plus épais sont ceux pour lesquels l’activité est la plus intense.

 Si vous cliquez sur un nœud du diagramme, les détails correspondants s’affichent.
-Si, par exemple, vous cliquez sur **[!UICONTROL Résultats de la recherche]** en haut à droite du diagramme ci-dessus, celui-ci se développe afin d’afficher plus de détails au sujet du nœud des résultats de la recherche.
+For example, if you click **[!UICONTROL Search Results]** at the top right in the top diagram above, the diagram expands to show more details about the search results node.
 Cliquez de nouveau sur le nœud pour le réduire.

 ![](assets/flow3.jpg)

 Par défaut, le diagramme présente les cinq premiers flux.
-Cliquez sur le nœud **[!UICONTROL Plus]** au bas du diagramme pour développer ce dernier et afficher cinq autres flux.
-Continuez à cliquer sur **[!UICONTROL Plus]** pour développer le diagramme jusqu’à ce qu’il n’y ait plus aucun autre flux à afficher.
+If you click on the **[!UICONTROL More]** node at the bottom of the diagram, the diagram expands down to show five more flows.
+Continue clicking **[!UICONTROL More]** to expand until there are no additional flows to show.

 Il n’existe aucune limite quant à la façon d’explorer le diagramme Flux.

-Vous pouvez également exporter le diagramme Flux pour procéder à une analyse approfondie dans un fichier CSV de projet en sélectionnant **[!UICONTROL Projet]** > **[!UICONTROL Télécharger CSV]**.
+You can also export and further analyze your Flow diagram as part of a project&#39;s .CSV file by going to **[!UICONTROL Project]** > **[!UICONTROL Download CSV]**.